Dinesh973/VoiceBot/README.md

-# VoiceBot
+# Voice Bot
-# This is a basic voicebot made mostly using Javascript
+` This is a basic voicebot made mostly using Javascript